LelleSwe/my_ctf_problems/other/unnamed_LLL_problem/readme.md

-flag format: Giffel{}
+flag format: SPX{}

 downloadable:
 - giffel.py
 - output.txt

-### Note: There is no author solution for this problem, but Blupper once sent a solve script over Discord.
+### Note: This problem has been given a new life over at https://decompil.in/ctf as "Alfred's Runes", which is nice!